grumply/origami-fold/README.md

 foldsl (\ancestors@as descendants@ds total@t element@e -> (getSum (as <> cs <> Sum 1) / getSum t,e)) (\_ _ -> Sum 1)
 ```

 For a tree, this can be seen as isolating the path to an element plus possible future paths and weighing that relative to the entire tree.
-This is a powerful traversal operating in a single pass.
+This is a powerful traversal operating in a single pass by trading time for space.

 ```
  1               ==>        (1.0,1)